Optimal single threshold stopping rules and sharp prophet inequalities: Introduction

 The {\it difference--type prophet inequality} associated with class of stopping rules $\sT$ and family of probability distributions $\cF^{(n)}$ is an upper bound on the regret of the optimal stopping rule which holds uniformly over $F^{(n)}\in \cF^{(n)}$ :

 where $\{\delta_n\}$ is a non--negative numerical sequence.
 The worst--case regret over a family $\cF^{(n)}$ of distributions~is

-and the difference--type prophet inequality is said to be {\it (asymptotically) sharp} if
+and the difference--type prophet inequality is said to be {\it asymptotically sharp} if

-There is a great deal of interest in the derivation of sharp prophet inequalities and determination of sequences $\{\psi_n\}$ and $\{\delta_n\}$ for various families of distributions and classes of stopping rules.
-Typically, the derivation of a sharp prophet inequality over a fixed class of distributions $\cF^{(n)}$ involves two steps: first, performance of the optimal stopping rule in class $\sT$ is studied, and an inequality of the type (\ref{eq:gen-prophet}) or (\ref{eq:gen-additive}) is established; and, second, a sequence of distributions $F^{(n)}\in \cF^{(n)}$ is found such that (\ref{eq:gen-prophet-1}) or (\ref{eq:gen-additive-1}) holds true.
+There is a great deal of interest in the derivation of asymptotically sharp prophet inequalities and determination of sequences $\{\psi_n\}$ and $\{\delta_n\}$ for various families of distributions and classes of stopping rules.
 Recently there has been a renewed interest in the topic in view of applications of optimal stopping theory in economics and computer science.
-For comprehensive review of the area and for additional pointers to the literature we refer to surveys by \citeasnoun{Hill-Kerz}, \citeasnoun{Lucier} and \citeasnoun{Correa18}.
+For comprehensive review of the area and for additional pointers to the literature we refer to the book by \citeasnoun{Prophet-German} and to the surveys by \citeasnoun{Hill-Kerz}, and \citeasnoun{Correa18}.
 Below we discuss selected results that are most relevant to our study.

-\paragraph*{Prophet inequalities for optimal stopping rules.} The classical {\em ratio--type prophet inequality} \cite{Krengel} states that for any joint probability distribution $F^{(n)}=F_1\times \cdots \times F_n$ one has
+\paragraph*{Prophet inequalities for optimal stopping rules.} The classical {\em ratio--type prophet inequality} \cite{Krengel} states that for any joint probability distribution $F^{(n)}=\prod_{t=1}^n F_t$ one has

 Let $\cF^{(n)}_{[0,\infty)}$ be the family of all possible product form distributions with marginals supported on $[0,\infty)$.
 Then the prophet inequality (\ref{eq:prophet}) is asymptotically sharp over $\cF_{[0,\infty)}^{(n)}$: